Q. What is the difference between a determinate and an indeterminate tomato?

 High-quality finished compost is the best amendment you can add to support great tomatoes.
 Work in a 2-to-3-inch layer each year.
 Some growers add more alongside the plants as the season advances.

 An all-natural organic fertilizer that’s balanced or has a slightly higher middle number (Phosphorus) can also be incorporated according to package directions.
 Do not use a high-Nitrogen fertilizer or you will get foliage but not fruit.
+Also: Overfertilized, too-fast-growing plants are a target for trouble, and more inviting to disease; don’t overfeed.

 back to top